 In 2009, the Law Project established the Justice Circle to elicit support from attorneys, legal professionals and law firms.
-In its first two years, the Pierce Family Charitable Foundation matched all donations from the legal community, up to $25,000 each year.
-More than 110 attorneys and ten law firms have supported the Justice Circle over the years.
+More than 140 attorneys and ten law firms have supported the Justice Circle over the years.

 CCH also secures support from individuals, businesses and ally organizations through annual memberships in the coalition.
 For individuals, memberships are $50 for a household or business, $10 for a student or l0w-income household, and $100 for organizations.
 More than 4,000 individuals support CCH each year with gifts, large and small.

 Our work is also supported by in memoriam gifts, given in memory of men and women whose lives were dedicated to helping others, especially people living in poverty.

 The Associate Board welcomes young professionals dedicated to making a difference through their volunteer work.
 Throughout the year, members assist with special events and fundraisers, staffing CCH events and managing the Associate Board’s own events, including a 5K spring run and a Halloween party.